nautechsystems/nautilus_trader/README.md

 which has historically made these languages more suitable for large trading systems.

-The value of NautilusTrader here is that this reimplementation step is circumvented - as the critical core components of the platform have all been written entirely in Cython.
+The value of NautilusTrader here is that this reimplementation step is circumvented - as the critical core components of the platform have all been written entirely in Rust and/or Cython.
 Because Cython can generate efficient C code (which then compiles to C extension modules as native binaries), Python can effectively be used as a high-performance systems programming language - with the benefit being that a Python native environment can be offered which is suitable for professional quantitative traders and trading firms.